Guidance Note 12: Frustrating Action (superseded)

 Second issue: 11 February 2010

 1 A small number of convertible securities may be significant if this could, for example, prevent the tax benefits of 100% ownership.
-In Bigshop.com.au Ltd (No 2) ATP 24 at the Panel said that a small issue of shares under an employee option plan might trigger a defeating condition but not be such a threat to the bid as to be a frustrating action
+But compare Bigshop.com.au Ltd (No 2) ATP 24 at which considered that a Panel might not regard a small issue of shares under an employee option plan to be unacceptable

 2 See principally rules 7.1, 7.6 and 7.9, but also rules 10.1, 11.2 and 11.4